samarahsolutions/.github/profile/README.md

 ### Samarah Solutions is a:

-- Consulting, advisory and mentoring services for the mining industry focussed on geoscience, maintenance, technology, and innovation.
+- Consulting, advisory and mentoring services for the mining industry focussed on geoscience, industrial maintenance, technology, and innovation.

 ### We focus on: